wgroeneveld/jefklakscodex/content/articles/reviews/sacred.md

 Sacred kept me busy for about 16 hours.
 The first hours were a bit difficult, but after acquiring CAs, the game became a bit too easy.
 There are multiple difficulty modes (bronze/silver/... compares to normal/nightmare/...), for those who wish to replay it on a higher level.
 The last few hours were a bit of a drag, especially if you forget to enable waypoints.
 In the end, I'm glad I played it: it's a rather unique world with a strange skill tree implementation that still puzzles me to date.
 It doesn't quite come quite near the level of greatness Diablo II is, but it certainly tried well enough.
 I might actually prefer the huge open world, quests, visuals, and quirkiness of Sacred.
 Sadly, the core hack & slash mechanics, the loot and reward system, is a bit of a missed opportunity to me.

+The [Random Battles Blog](https://randombattlesblog.wordpress.com/2019/10/31/rpg-166-beaten-sacred/) concludes more or less the same:

+> Sacred was a good game for its time and the world is super vast but it just drags on a bit too long.
+The enemy variety is pretty nice but I just wish the vast world was fleshed out more and given more scripted parts.
+A good game and I certainly enjoyed it more than the recent Diablo III but in my book middle of the road action RPG.

 Now, should I try another class and take on the Underworld campaign?